michaelkrone/generator-phalcon/README.md

 [?]
 How would you like to call the new Project?
 (Enter the global namespace of the project, eg. MyApplication) [?]
 How would you like to name the main module?
-(Enter the namespace of the default module, eg. MyMainModule)
+(Enter the namespace of the default module, eg. MyMainModule) [?]
+Please enter the name of the folder this project lives in (defaults to the slugified project name).

 ```